Chapter 7 Mass spectrometry

 The figure below show is an illustration of how mass spectrometry works:

-1. The chromatogram at the top display to total ion current along the retention time.
+1. The chromatogram at the top display the total ion current along the retention time.
 The vertical line identifies one scan in particular at retention time 1800.68 seconds (the 2807th scan).

 2. The spectra on the second line represent the full MS1 spectrum marked by the red line.
 The vertical lines identify the 10 precursor ions that where selected for MS2 analysis.
 The zoomed in on the right shows one specific precursor peak.